ergl/clojure-rest/doc/Documentation.md

 With your terminal opened in the project folder, run `lein ring server`.
 This command will automatically start the backend server and open your browser on `http://localhost:5000` (You can change this setting on the `project.clj` file).

 This command will hotload any changes you make to any clojure file without the need to reload the server.
-Occasionally, you will change something and the server won't be able to reload it.
+Occasionally, you will change something and the server won't be able to reload it (such as changes to the schema of a function).
 In those rare cases, restarting the server will do.